 Split your week into workouts

-This will all depend on your fitness goals.
-Find out what it is you want to achieve.
-It could be growth in a particular area, or a general full body strength improvement.
+The way you structure your week or workouts will all depend on your fitness goals.
+Decide what it is you want to achieve.
+It could be growth in a particular area or a general full body strength improvement.

-From here you can split your week into workout days.
-Start out by aiming for x3 strength training sessions a week.
-This might be x2 lower body and x1 upper body.
+From here, you can split your week into workout days.
+Start by aiming for x3 strength training sessions a week.
+It might be x2 lower body and x1 upper body.
 Or it might be x1 lower body, x1 shoulders and back, x1 chest and arms.
 It all depends on your goals.

-Lots of men want to focus more on upper body strength and find separating the major muscle groups across a couple of days lets them maximise training them.
-Lots of women want to focus on their lower body strength and are happy to follow an even lower/upper split across their training days.
+Many men want to focus more on upper body strength and find separating the major muscle groups across a couple of days lets them maximise training them.
+Many women want to focus on their lower body strength and are happy to follow an even lower/upper split across their training days.
 But there’s no set rule.
 Male, female, non-binary.
-However you choose to set your goals and segment your workout is totally up to you.
+However, you choose to set your goals and segment your workout is totally up to you.

 Get to know the equipment

 Nowadays, there’s much more than just dumbbells on the gym floor.
 It’s a good thing.
-But it can also be overwhelming to walk out to.
+But it can also be overwhelming.

 You can broadly segment the gym floor into key areas:

-- Free weights section: endless rows of different dumbbell weights and benches to go alongside.
-Often set in front of a wall mirror so you can see exact how terrible your shoulder press face is.
+- Free weights section: The endless rows of different dumbbell weights and benches to go alongside.
+Often set in front of a wall mirror so you can check your form.

-- Machine land: taking up the majority of the space, many gyms now invest in machines that you can go on and target particular muscle groups.
+- Machine land: The machines take up most of the space.
+Many gyms now invest in machines that you can go on and target particular muscle groups.
 Don’t underestimate the usefulness of these.
 If you’re struggling for inspiration or not sure you have the correct form, the machines are great for a structured workout that lets you practice the motions of each exercise.

-- The barbells and racks: the place where PBs happen.
-Smaller barbells can be seen as a free weight and can be used in a similar way to dumbbells with lots of variety.
-The larger ones will require you to load the plates onto the bar themselves and may be placed on a rack.
-There aren’t as many exercises you can do in this section but most of it will be focused around lifting heavier weights for key compound exercises.
+- The barbells and racks: This is the place where PBs happen.
+Smaller barbells can be seen as free weight and can be used similarly to dumbbells with lots of variety.
+The larger ones will require you to load the plates onto the bar themselves and might be placed on a rack.
+There aren’t as many exercises you can do in this section, but most of it will be focused on lifting heavier weights for key compound exercises.
 Think squats, deadlifts, and chest presses.